-• How people searched for and evaluated information on the move

-(including "searching for information is quick and easy"; "Information needs are contextual"; and "searching can be social".

-• How people made use of information on the move

-(including "Our memory can be outsourced"; and "mobile internet acting as a bridge between devices)

-• How people coped with the "always on" nature of mobile information.

-("Information is constantly pushed at us")
+- How people search for and evaluate information on the move (including "Searching for information is quick and easy"; "Information needs are contextual"; and "Searching can be social"). - How people use information and create new knowledge on the move (including "Our memory can be outsourced"; and "Mobile internet acting as a bridge between devices"). - How people coped with the 'always on' nature of mobile information ("Information is constantly pushed at us").

-These are illustrated below using quotations from the interviews, together with the major sub themes identified.
+These are illustrated below using quotations from the interviews, together with the major subthemes identified.

-5.1 How people search for and evaluate information on the move:
+5.1 How people search for and evaluate information on the move